List of Euphorbiaceae genera

 Here is a full taxonomy of the family Euphorbiaceae, according to the most recent molecular research.
 This complex family previously comprised five subfamilies: the Acalyphoideae, the Crotonoideae, the Euphorbioideae, the Phyllanthoideae and the Oldfieldioideae.
 The first three are uni-ovulate families, and the last two are bi-ovulate.

 Now the Euphorbiaceae has been split into five families: The three uni-ovulate subfamilies have become the Euphorbiaceae in the strict sense, with the tribe Galearieae in the Acalyphoideae forming most of the family Pandaceae.
 Part of the bi-ovulate subfamily Phyllanthoideae has become the family Phyllanthaceae, with the tribe Drypeteae as family Putranjivaceae.
 The other bi-ovulate subfamily Oldfieldioideae has become the Picrodendraceae.
+The genera Chaetocarpus, Clutia, Pera, Pogonophora, and Trigonopleura are now placed in family Peraceae.

 Plants of the World Online places genus Phyllanoa in Euphorbiaceae.
 Hayden et al. place it in Violaceae.

 Subfamily Acalyphoideae

 Tribe Acalypheae

 There are 12 subtribes and 32 genera: